Optimal relaxation of bump-like solutions of the one-dimensional Cahn-Hilliard equation: Proofs of the EED estimates and the differential inequality for the dissipation

 On the other hand, choosing $X$ large enough so that

 we obtain from the combination of \eqref{liminfco} and \eqref{tozero} that

 \end{proof}

-\begin{proof}[Proof of Lemma \ref{l:linDR}] As usual, we use the Hardy-type inequality from Lemma~\ref{l:hardy} and the form of the dissipation to argue that it is enough to show the inequality for the left-hand side $\int_{-\infty}^\ell f_x^2\,\dx$.
+\begin{proof}[Proof of Lemma \ref{l:linDR}] As before we give the proof on the half-line.
+As usual, we use the Hardy-type inequality from Lemma~\ref{l:hardy} and the form of the dissipation to argue that it is enough to show the inequality for the left-hand side $\int_{-\infty}^\ell f_x^2\,\dx$.
 (See for instance the proof of \cite[Lemma 3.2]{OW}.)
 Hence suppose that such an estimate does not hold.
 Then there exist sequences $\ell_n, r_n\to \infty, f_n\in \dot{H}^1((-\infty,\ell_n+r_n))$ such that

 By the usual argument (see for instance the proof of \cite[Lemma 3.2]{OW}), \eqref{562} - \eqref{eq:extra_term} yield

 Since $f_n$ is uniformly bounded in $H^3_{\loc}(-X,X)$, there exists a subsequence and a limit function $f$ such that